ChineduCode/LaunchCountdownTimer/README.md

 Users should be able to:

 - See hover states for all interactive elements on the page
-- See a live countdown timer that ticks down every second (started the count at 14 days)
+- See a live countdown timer that ticks down every second